pkozhevnikov/quizzly/docs/basics.md

 *Lifecycle* of a Quiz comprises the following *States*:

- * **Composing** - Curator started the Quiz, Authors and Inspectors are notified of new Quiz start, the Quiz is available for changes by Authors
+ * **Composing** - Curator started the Quiz, Authors and Inspectors are notified of new Quiz start, the Quiz is available for changes by Authors;
  * **Review** - All Authors report about readiness of the Quiz, Quiz gets read-only, Curator and Inspectors are notified of *readiness* of the Quiz, Inspectors *review* the Quiz and *approve* or *disapprove* the Quiz.
-If the Quiz is disapproved, Quiz returns to the Composing state, Curator and Authors are notified of disapproval the Quiz.
+If the Quiz is disapproved, Quiz returns to the Composing state, Curator and Authors are notified of disapproval the Quiz;
- * **Released** - All Inspectors approve the Quiz, the Quiz gets read-only forever and is available for inclusion into Courses
+ * **Released** - All Inspectors approve the Quiz, the Quiz gets read-only forever and is available for inclusion into Courses;
- * **Deleted** - The Quiz becomes obsolete and no longer corresponds to the learning path, Curator deletes the Quiz, Quiz is unavailable for inclusion into Courses
+ * **Deleted** - The Quiz becomes obsolete and no longer corresponds to the learning path, Curator deletes the Quiz, Quiz is unavailable for inclusion into Courses, but still is available for duplicating.

 A Quiz is versioned: it may be duplicated, the duplicate becomes a next version of the Quiz.
 All active Courses referring to the Quiz should be explicitely updated.

 ### Course management

 One of Staff users creates a Course.
 This Staff user is the **Host** of the Course.
 Host schedules the Exam: specifies a released Quiz and assigns the **Exam Period** - a period Students are eligible to take the Exam within.
 Quiz and Exam Period are set on Course creation only.

+Lifecycle of a Course comprises the following States:

+ * **Initial** - Host created the Course, specifying a Quiz, **Exam Period** - a period Students are eligible to take the Exam within, **Trial Length** - time period a Student is allowed to *submit* her Trial;
+ * **Upcoming** -
+ * **In Progress** -
+ * **Ended** -
-Host is able to include/exclude Students in/from the Course till start of Exam Period minus configured **Preparation Period**.
-A Student is notified of her inclusion/exclusion in/from a Course.
+Host is able to include/exclude Students in/from the Course and change **Time Limit** for the Exam till start of Exam Period minus configured **Preparation Period**.
+A Student is notified of her inclusion/exclusion in/from the Course.

 A Course may be duplicated in order to make another course keeping the Student list.

+### Trial

+On the Preparation Period start date, a Course is disabled for any changes and all Students included in the Course receive the **Exam Notification** of upcoming Exam.

+Beginning from Exam Period start time, the Exam is available for Trials.
+A Student follows a link provided by Exam Notification and starts her Trial.
+The Exam is time limited